Part 5

 If you’ve seen the BBC's coverage of Glastonbury on the telly before then you won't have any trouble recognising this as the main Pyramid Stage.
 The Pyramid Field slopes gently uphill away from the Stage.
 There are also large screens on either side of the stage so it is possible to have a good view of what is going on well away from the stage itself, even with a crowd of 100,000 or more in the field.
 Some of the headline acts also benefit from having some of the best lighting and pyrotechnic displays you are likely to see in this country.

 On the Sunday things tend to get a little more cultural.
 There is often a lunchtime session of brass bands, choral or orchestral music.
-In 2014 we were treated to a performance by the English National Ballet and the English National Opera have also appeared in the past.
+In 2024 we were treated to a performance by the Birmingham Royal Ballet.
+The English National Ballet and the English National Opera have also appeared in the past.

 Sunday afternoon also includes a golden oldie Legend slot, which is often considered to be the fourth headliner as it regularly attracts the largest audience of the weekend.
-In 2023 Cat Stevens (aka Yusuf) wound back the years with classics like "Father & Son" and "The First Cut is the Deepest".
-In the past iconic names such as Dolly Parton, Shirley Bassey, Johnny Cash, James Brown, Tom Jones, Leonard Cohen, Kylie Minogue and Diana Ross (pictured) have also trodden the Pyramid Stage boards.
+In 2024 Shania Twain had the Pyramid crowd donning cowboy hats for a singalong and in the past iconic names such as Dolly Parton, Shirley Bassey, Johnny Cash, James Brown, Tom Jones, Leonard Cohen, Kylie Minogue, Cat Stevens and Diana Ross (pictured) have also trodden the Pyramid Stage boards.

 This is the second or Other Stage, which undertook a major facelift in 2015.
 Some people still refer to it as the “NME Stage” even though it hasn’t officially been called that for many years.
 The field here is flatter but you can still get a good view from most positions around the field on the screens to either side of the stage.
 Acts on the Other Stage tend to be primarily indie orientated although major dance acts also regularly appear here.

 For the last few years the Other Stage has had a fairly major name opening proceedings on the Friday morning.
-In 2023 Ben Howard was given this honour.
-The lineup on the Other Stage also included headline performances from Wizzkid, Lana Del Rey and Queens of the Stone Age together with Fred Again, Central Cee, The War on Drugs and Chvrches (pictured).
+In 2024 Annie Mac was given this honour.
+The lineup on the Other Stage also included headline performances from IDLES, Disclosure and The National together with D-Block Europe, The Streets, Two Door Cinema Club and Confidence Man (pictured).

 Much like the Pyramid, at the last few festivals the Other Stage has been adorned with Joe Rush creations, some of which have paid tribute to Glastonbury legends such as David Bowie and Lemmy of Motorhead who had passed away during the course of the previous year.
-In 2023 this rather curious piece kept its beady eyes on the audience below.
+In 2024 this rather curious piece with a flying sports car looking set to hurtle into the front of the audience at any moment.

 The screens to either side of the West Holts Stage were only added for the first time in 2016.